What You Need To Know

 - 300 Summer Street is a “limited equity cooperative”?
 What does that mean?

-- How is the selling price of a live-work space calculated?
+- How is the selling price of a share of stock (proprietary lease) for a live-work space calculated?

 - What monthly charges would I pay?

 - Can you give me an example of total costs?

 - What other responsibilities would I have as part of the cooperative?

 - What are the by-laws, proprietary lease and residency agreements?